 Ayurveda defines kidneys as fat tissue channels and believes that they are made of rakta (blood) and medha (fat tissues) dhatus and to cure kidney diseases, one must balance these two.

 Chronic Kidney Disease Treatment popular in Ayurveda through medicinal herbs and some lifestyle changes:

 - Punarnavadi Mandoor: This herb is a diuretic herb which also contributes to the formation of Red Blood Cells and purification of blood.
 This herb helps regulate, prevent and fight gout and uremia among other diseases.

 - Chandraprabha Vati: Chandraprabha Vati is especially beneficial to patients suffering from urinary tract infection or other urinary health issues as well as diabetes.
 This herb is a mild antacid, analgesic and helps in curing anemia by raising hemoglobin levels in the body.

 - Gokshuradi Guggulu: This is specially prepared to cure kidney and urinary diseases.
 This herb preparation is a diuretic, anti-stress, adaptogenic, muscle relaxant.
 It is instrumental in contributing to the improvement of kidney health as well as maintaining blood pressure.

 - Yoga: Apart from the above mentioned medicinal herbs, yoga is also one of the powerful Chronic Kidney Disease Treatments.
 Pranayams like anulom-vilom and kapalbharti, if practiced 10-30 minutes every day, can help bring urea and creatinine levels down.

-- Diet: Including the right food, in regular pattern and chosing the healthy foods over unhealthy one’s, also play a vital role in treating your kidney and maintaining its health.
+- Diet: Including the right food, in a regular pattern and choosing the healthy foods over unhealthy one’s, also play a vital role in treating your kidney and maintaining its health.